facebookresearch/hydra/website/README.md

 ### Installation

-The website requires Node.js 20 or newer.
+The website requires Node.js 20 or newer and Python 3.10 or newer.
+Python runs the deterministic Hydra Landscape generator before website commands.

 ```
 $ corepack pnpm install